openwisp/openwisp-monitoring/docs/user/configuring-iperf3-check.rst

     opkg install iperf3  # if using without authentication opkg install iperf3-ssl  # if using with authentication (read below for more info)

-2. Ensure SSH access from OpenWISP is enabled on your devices
+2. Ensure SSH Access from OpenWISP is Enabled on your Devices
 -------------------------------------------------------------

 Follow the steps in :doc:`"Configuring Push Operations"
-</controller/user/push-operations>` section of the documentation to allow SSH
+</controller/user/push-operations>` section of the documentation to allow
-access to you device from OpenWISP.
+SSH access to you device from OpenWISP.

 .. important::